sourasb05/sourasb05.github.io/_pages/research.md

 I am interested in Federated learning, with a particular focus on mitigating stragglers effect , and model personalization.

+## Research Interest

+Federated Learning and Optimization, Machine Learning, Distributed Learning, Deep Learning

+## Ph.D.
+Project

+**Federated Learning and Optimization**

+June '20 - Present
+The research is focused on mitigating the challenges occurs in Federated Learning due to statistical and system heterogeneity.
+We are looking around the problems like, federated feature engineering, straggler mitigation, Model personalization etc.

 <!-- ## Software